 Bone density tests are done by referral only.
 Any physician licensed in Oregon can schedule this test, and results can be interpreted by The Clinic or the patient’s physician.

 The department performs such tests as pulmonary function tests which evaluate breathing capacity, stress testing to monitor heart fitness, blood pressure monitoring and electrocardiograms (EKG).

 A CT (Computed Tomography) scanner uses X-rays to generate cross-sectional images.
 Any part of the human body can be imaged with CT.
 Physicians use a CT scan to study internal parts of the body, including the chest and brain.
 The scan provides greater detail than conventional X-rays, as it can show the shape and exact location of organs, soft tissues and bones.

-Located in the Asbury Building, the Toshiba Vantage MRI is a state-of-the-art magnetic resonance imaging unit.
+The Toshiba Vantage MRI is a state-of-the-art magnetic resonance imaging unit.
 It combines greater speed and enhanced patient comfort with high-quality images for diagnosing everything from breast cancer to stroke.
 The equipment is an ultra-short, ultra-wide-bore system that delivers patient-friendly exams and high performance applications.

 The larger opening provides patients a greater feeling of openness.
 It helps to reduce claustrophobic sensations normally associated with conventional long bore systems.

 The Positron Emission Tomography (PET) and Computerized Tomography (CT) enables clinicians to pinpoint the location of cancer within the body before making treatment recommendations.
 With highly sensitive scanning technology, the PET scan picks up the metabolic signs of actively growing cancer cells in the body.
 The CT scan provides a detailed picture of the internal anatomy that reveals the size and shape of the abnormal growths.